-The use of the CPIA in the debt sustainability framework presents several shortcomings.
-First, Nissanke and Ferrarini (2007) point out that the motivation for the introduction of the CPIA in the aid architecture and in the DSF comes from a technically weakly supported idea that aid effectiveness depends on the quality of policies and institutions as measured by the CPIA.
+&lt;sup>19 Other shortcomings of the CPIA and more related to its role in the aid architecture can be found in Nissanke and Ferrarini (2007).
+In brief, those include the fact that the formula gives precedence to aid productivity over countries aid architecture and in the DSF comes from a technically weakly supported idea that aid effectiveness depends on the quality of policies and institutions as measured by the CPIA.
 Indeed, (Ferrarini, 2008) argues that changes in the definition of debt distress events and the use of the UN's economic vulnerability index (EVI), or alternative shock measures undermines CPIA's significance as a predictor of debt distress.
 Furthermore, the concept of good policies and institutions is based on a narrow conception of the developmental process where the CPIA scoring and its relevance on the decision of IDA financing reflects the imposition of single model of development.
-This model is essentially the same as that imposed under the conditionalities of SAPs (which produced the widely recognized poor results), with a
+This model is essentially the same as that imposed under the conditionalities of SAPs (which produced the widely recognized poor results), with a replacement of the ex-ante for ex-post conditionalities, and reflect the same negligence from the IMF/WB to the recipients' perceptions of the development strategies.